 Nonetheless, the BTR3 is just half the price so if you aren’t using 2.5mm earphones at all and want more battery time, the BTR3 could as well be a good fit.

 The BTR5 is the best Bluetooth receiver I have tried up to date, it offers pretty much everything I imagined on a 2020 Bluetooth device.

-Overall, there are no competition offering such a complete package combining great aesthetics, functionality, connectivity also decent sound performance comparable to entry-mid level DAPs.
+Overall, there is no competition offering such a complete package combining great aesthetics, functionality, connectivity also decent sound performance comparable to entry-mid-level DAPs.

 FiiO BTR5 Specifications

 - High-Performance Dual DAC setup, featuring ES9218P DAC chip

 - Dual Output ports.
 3.5mm Unbalanced & 2.5mm Balanced Output.

 - Bluetooth 5.0 supports Bluetooth formats, including SBC, AAC aptX, aptX HD, aptX LL, and LDAC.

 - Control Chip XMOS XUF208